peterkeen/marginalia-io/README.md

 api.append(5, "Hi There")        # Append "Hi There" with a timestamp to the end of not 5

 api.update(5, "Hello There")     # replace the body of note 5 with "Hello There"

+api.create("Title", "Body")      # create a note with the given title and body

 ```